 melodic -i input_files.txt -o groupICA100 \ --tr=0.72 --nobet -a concat \ --bgimage=$FSLDIR/data/standard/MNI152_T1_2mm_brain.nii.gz \ -m $FSLDIR/data/standard/MNI152_T1_2mm_brain_mask.nii.gz \ --report --Oall -d 100

-The main thing you will feed into FSLNets network modelling is the timecourses obtained from stage 1 of a dual regression.
-Open a terminal and cd to the working directory of this practical, and then start octave:
+To start this FSLNets network modelling practical, pen a terminal and cd to the working directory of this practical, and then start octave:

 cd ~/fsl_course_data/rest/Nets octave